-It seems that no matter how many ancient and gloriously fascinating attractions you visit in Egypt, there is always another place of interest just around the corner, and the city of Al-Matariyya is a perfect example.
+It seems that no matter how many ancient and gloriously fascinating attractions you visit in Cairo, there are always more Cairo tourist attractions just around the corner, and the city of Al-Matariyya is a perfect example.
 This ancient city which is also known by several other names, including Heliopolis and Mataria, is in actual fact also one of the country’s oldest cities.

 Not A Must-See Site…